micheledinelli/wifind/README.md

 `wifind` is a cli tool that performs wifi fingerprinting and detect your position based on access points around you.

-## Results

-`wifind` is in early stage development.
-I am trying to find a suitable model for the classification task considering only a few samples.

 ## Installation

 ```sh